What is sleep apnoea?

-OSA sufferers typically fall asleep and snore until the airway narrows or close.
+OSA sufferers typically fall asleep and snore until the airway narrows or closes.
 The lack of oxygen causes them to gasp and they become semi-aroused from sleep in order to reopen the airway.
 With airflow secured, they return to sleep.
 This alternation between sleep and semi-arousal continues throughout the sleeping period.
 OSA sufferers may experience hundreds of these apnoea episodes per night but they are unlikely to remember them.
-It is often the partners of OSA sufferers that become first notice the symptoms of OSA, which include:
+It is often the partners of OSA sufferers that are first to notice the symptoms of OSA, which include:

 - Loud snoring

 - Fragmented sleep, causing morning tiredness, daytime drowsiness and poor cognitive function